Welton, Lincolnshire: Ryland

 Ryland was a small hamlet to the east of Welton that was seemingly unofficially incorporated in the late 1900s as the village grew.
 It was also the site of Welton's Primitive Methodist Chapel, which was built in 1859 and closed 100 years later in 1959.
 It was built out of gault brick with a slate roof, segmental headed windows, and a pointed arch doorway, probably as a replacement for a general meeting place that had been used since 1851.
 It is currently used as a garage, and has had a garage door inserted into one of the gable ends.

 The hamlet is also home to a variety of archaeological sites, including numerous Roman artefacts and buildings, as well as Anglo-Saxon, Bronze Age, and Neolithic sites and artefacts, all found in Ryland too.

 The name Ryland is said to originate from the Old English 'ryge' and 'land', basically meaning a 'strip of land where rye was grown'.
 Like Welton, and most other places in England, the hamlet was known by other names and spelling variations in the past, such as 'de Riland' from at least 1160 to 1245.

 The hamlet was recorded as having 97 inhabitants around 1858.

 Welton Hill

-In the furthest east of the parish of Welton 2 mi north-east of the main town is a small hamlet with less than twenty buildings, with attractions including the former Free Methodist chapel and Seven Districts Coffee Roasters.
-Seven Districts opened on 19 September 2020 in the premises of the former Farmers Arms pub on Market Rasen Road (A46), which had been empty from 2017, apart from when it was mmysteriously abandoned midway through a refurbishment to open as an Indian restaurant called the Farmers Mahal in 2018.
-Ben Southall and Ellis Purvis from nearby Nettleham had been roasting their coffee from an industrial unit in Reepham before relocating, and named their business for the seven different types of speciality coffee they produce, including one from the Supía, Colombia.
+In the furthest east of the parish of Welton 2 mi north-east of the main village is a small hamlet with less than twenty buildings, with attractions including the former Free Methodist chapel.
 The former Free Methodist chapel which was built alongsidethe A46 in 1866.
 It is a small attractive building in red and pale yellow brick with dog-tooth decoration on the front elevation.

 The hamlet has also been known as 'Long Welton Hill', 'Short Welton Hill', 'Weletonhul', and 'Snarford Hill', likely as it is physically located very close to the hamlet of Snarford.